 You can change your FSA contribution during the annual benefits open enrollment period (usually held in October) with changes effective January 1.
 IMPORTANT: You must re-enroll in your FSA(s) every year.
-If you do not re-enroll during Open Enrollment, your FSA participation will end on December 31.
+If you do not re-enroll during the annual benefits Open Enrollment, usually in late October - early November, your FSA participation will end on December 31.

 Certain qualified changes in status may also provide an opportunity in which you may start or stop participating, or change the amount of your FSA contribution during the plan year.
 Call the SSC Contact Center at 734-615-2000 or 866-647-7657 (toll free) if you experience one of the following special circumstances.

 During periods when you are not receiving a salary from U-M, you can contribute to a Health Care FSA, but you cannot contribute to a Dependent Care FSA.
 Such periods include a leave of absence (Leave), reduction if force (RIF), and a leave under the Family Medical Leave Act (FMLA).

 During these periods you can continue to submit claims for eligible expenses incurred, the procedures vary depending on the type of account.

 Health Care FSA During Leaves

 - You may only receive reimbursements for services incurred during periods when you made contributions to the account.